-- Language A is the study of literature in the mother tongue. - Most of the students in the class will be native speakers of the language and will have been educated in the language. - Only English, German and Italian are offered at both Higher and Standard levels. - If you want to study Standard level and your language is not mentioned in the list, do not worry: we will almost certainly be able to find a teacher for you.
+- Literature is the study of a range of literary works e.g. novels and poetry in the mother tongue. - Most of the students in the class will be native speakers of the language and will have been educated in the language. - Only English, German and Italian are offered at both Higher and Standard levels. - If you want to study Standard level and your language is not mentioned in the list, do not worry: we will almost certainly be able to find a teacher for you.